Pylons-tech/pylons_sdk/SDK-tutorial.md

 ### Get pylon coin for the created account

 `pylon` coin is used for fees of all the transactions in this sdk.
-So the account should have some amount of `pylon`s.
+So the account should have some amount of `pylon`.

 We can use `pylonscli tx pylons get-pylons` command to get some `pylon`.